PaddlePaddle/PaddleFL/docs/source/examples/md/gru4rec_examples.md

 ```

 ### How to work in PaddleFL
-PaddleFL has two period , CompileTime and RunTime.
+PaddleFL has two phases , CompileTime and RunTime.
 In CompileTime, a federated learning task is defined by fl_master.
-In RunTime, a federated learning job is executed on fl_server and fl_trainer in distributed cluster .
+In RunTime, a federated learning job is executed on fl_server and fl_trainer in distributed clusters.

 ```sh
 sh run.sh
 ```

 ### How to work in CompileTime
-In this example, we implement it in fl_master.py
+In this example, we implement compile time programs in fl_master.py
 ```sh
 # please run fl_master to generate fl_job
 python fl_master.py